 Here are a couple of options you can look at:

-- If you’re into the wand massagers, this is the one for you.
+- If you’re into the wand massagers, try this one.

-- For working those pelvic floor muscles and intensifying orgasms – get some luna beads.
+- For working those pelvic floor muscles and intensifying orgasms – get some Kegel balls.

 Are you on the “spiritual path” and think that stuff like that clashes with your mindful practice?
 Read this article, then tell me what you think after that.